wproffi2/passwordmanager/README.md

 # Heading 1
 Prerequisites:
 * Python 3.6 or Newer
-* Latest version of PIP
+* Latest version of PIP or PIP3
 * Flask==0.12.2
 * Flask-JWT-Extended==3.12.1
 * passlib==1.7.1